pd2709/Blutonomy/DVL Simulation/DVLSimulation.md

 - generate data
 - attempt to compare acceleration measured using imu and calculated acceleration using dvl velocity and time.
 - does Matt's AKAZE algorithm record location?
-- look into cones placed in simulation
+- look into cones placed in simulation - what is publishing the interactive markers, if its placed by gazebo

 ## missing topic from rostopic list command
 ![image](https://user-images.githubusercontent.com/88146518/170007969-52e3881d-c20f-423d-80e8-ce9a763ce72b.png)